tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

 In general, your Stack should be like a unit of similar resources that all achieve one primary goal.
 For instance, a typical web architecture includes a database, API server, frontend server.

-You could divide it into the following units.
+You could divide it into the following stacks.

 - **AppName-VPC** - that creates VPC,Subnets,VPC Endpoints, IG, NAT Gateways etc.
 - **AppName-API** - that creates the API server resources like AutoScaling group, Launch Config, Security Groups, S3 Buckets, Load Balancers.